 Halfway to our destination, we spotted the salt flats to our left.
 Rain be damned, we turned off the main road to have a look.
 Turns out there's not much to look at on an overcast, rainy morning but I believe they're actually pink from krill on a good day.
 If you can visit on a sunny day I'm sure it's worth a stop.

-Punta Delgada: Lunch & Elephant Seals
+Lunch & Elephant Seals at Punta DElgada

 The road here from Puerto Piramides was inland, so this was our first real exposure to the vast coastline of the Valdes Peninsula.
 The cliffs here were rugged and the beach below was covered in elephant seals.
-The seals are large, motionless lumps of blubber that occasionally heaved themselves forward a few "steps" before collapsing back into a deep sleep.
-One of the males was swimming in a pool on the shore and in the water, he moved effortlessly (unlike the poor sops beached on the sand).
+The seals are large, motionless lumps of blubber that occasionally heave themselves forward a few "steps" before collapsing back into a deep sleep.
+One of the males was swimming in a pool on the shore and in the water he moved effortlessly (unlike the poor sops beached on the sand).

 Patagonia Lamb at Punta Delgada